There's a beautiful quote by Rumi that says, The wound is the place where the Light enters you.

 I never realized this was an issue for me because I am the last person who fits the perfectionist prototype.
 I certainly never struggled with feeling I had to look perfect, thanks to a case of cystic acne in my 20's.
 I never felt my life had to be perfect either, as I have been broke and crashed and burned more than once.
 In college, I got really depressed and failed an entire year.
 Two semesters of f's and incompletes.
 Needless to say, I felt like a loser and almost gave up on myself.

 In other words, I have fallen and picked myself back up many times over.

-I see now that I had created an identity that was totally wrapped up in the idea of embracing imperfection.
-I was caught up in a very deep conflicting belief.
 On the one hand, I knew my work wasn't perfect.
 No creative work ever will be.
 That's why it's so scary to create art, music, or pretty much anything at all.
 If you want to create something, a business let's say, and have it be perfect, you're either going to stop before you start, or struggle with massive inner turmoil, as I have been.
-But on the other hand, if I admitted I struggled with perfectionism in my work and writing, I felt I would lose my sense of self.

 I shut out feeling the insecurity over creating imperfect work, and therefore, also shut out the love, joy and pride I felt for my creations.
 I shut out remembering why I created what I did.
 I shut out the fun and focused only on the fear.